KT2006/C/Arrays/README.md

 #uploaded 3 files on 31st oct 2024 --- wanted to add one more commit for today
 #uploaded 3 file on 1st Nov 2024 --- did this upload using github web interface
 #uploaded 3 files on 2nd Nov 2024 --- this upload was done using github web
+#uploaded 3 files on 4th Nov 2024 --- this upload ws done using github web